 The Board has the overall responsibility for the business affairs of the Group.
 It devises and approves strategic plans, business development initiatives, providing direction and guidance to the management in meeting the Group’s short and long term goals.
 The Board assumes, amongst others, the following duties and responsibilities:

-- objectively reviewing, adopting and monitoring the implementation of the Group’s strategic plans as proposed by the Management.
-The strategic plan includes promotes sustainability i.e. achieving a satisfactory balance on bottom-line growth, safeguarding the welfare of people and community within a harmonious state of the environment
+(i) objectively reviewing, adopting and monitoring the implementation of the Group’s strategic plans.
+The Board discharges its role in leading the Group’s corporate strategy and directions, having worked with Management to drive business growth that is in alignment with the Company’s vision and mission.
+The strategic plan also promotes sustainability in achieving a satisfactory balance between bottom-line growth, safeguarding the welfare of people and community as well as maintaining a harmonious environment;

-- overseeing the conduct of the Group’s business to ensure it is being properly managed.
-Also, overseeing and evaluating corporate behaviour and conduct of business of the Group
+(ii) overseeing the conduct of the Group’s business to ensure it is being properly managed;

-- identifying principal risks and ensuring implementation of appropriate internal controls and mitigation measures to achieve a proper balance between risks incurred and potential returns to the shareholders
+(iii) identifying principal risks and ensuring implementation of appropriate internal controls and mitigation measures to achieve an appropriate balance between risks incurred and potential returns to the stakeholders;

-- ensuring there is orderly succession of senior management positions of sufficient caliber.
+(v) ensuring there is orderly succession of senior management positions by candidates of sufficient caliber.
 The Board delegates to the Nomination and Remuneration Committees to review succession plans and remuneration packages for the Directors.
-The Board also ensures there are appropriate policies for training, appointment and performance monitoring of management positions
+The Board also ensures there are appropriate policies for continuous training, appointment and performance monitoring of senior management positions; and